 Public breakup discussions repeat the same painful pattern: an ex watches stories, likes a post, checks in softly, or sends a message that says almost nothing.
 Your nervous system reads it as a sign because it wants relief.
 But attention is not the same as repair.

 Repair has shape.
 It includes direct communication, accountability, changed behavior, and a willingness to make the old wound less likely to repeat.
 A story view does not do that.
-A vague "thinking of you" text does not do that.
 A lonely late-night message may feel intense, but intensity is not the same as maturity.

 When a Comeback Would Not Be Good News Yet